rvwoens/centos-laravel-stack/README.md

 * clear-laravel -  clears all possible caches and restores path permissions
 * logtail - tails the latest laravel log for a live logview (from any laravel top directory)
 * dbRemote2local - copy a remote mysql database to a local database
+* release-cleanup - removes old releases, run in the release dir of a project
+*